Welcome

 Documents for service not properly issued or those with incorrect fees or incorrect payee on the check will be returned.

-For additional detail on fees for service please see the “Schedule of Civil Process Fees” section
+For additional detail on fees for service please see the “Schedule of Civil Process Fees” section.

 The Civil Unit Public Window is located inside the Duval County Courthouse at 501 W. Adams Street, 5th Floor, Room 5141, Jacksonville, FL 32202.
-The window is open Monday - Friday, 8 a.m. - 4 p.m., excluding holidays
+The window is open Monday - Friday, 8 a.m. - 4 p.m., excluding holidays and special events.
+There is a limit of 10 documents per customer, if you have more than 10 documents you will need to mail your documents to our office. ***Please read through the entire “Bringing In Documents” section.
+There is a schedule of civil process fees to assist with pricing questions.
+There is also information regarding postage and retrieving your return of service affidavit once service is complete.***

 Your document must state who is being served and an address for service; there can only be one individual or business to serve per document.
 Please note the Jacksonville Sheriff’s Office does not serve unknown individuals or tenants.
 The only exception is a Writ of Possession that has an unknown in the case style.
 Your unknown individual or unknown tenant documents will need to be directed to a Duval County Special Process Server for service.
 We are also unable to serve attorneys on behalf of their client.

-If your document is an enforceable document such as Writ of Attachment the cost for service is $90.00 per person.
-An information sheet with the person’s name, race, sex and date of birth is required as well.
-If your Writ of Attachment was not issued in Duval County proof from your local Sheriff’s Office that the Writ of Attachment has been entered into their local database is required.
+Writs of Attachment require an information sheet with the person’s name, race, sex and date of birth.
+If your Writ of Attachment was not issued in Duval County, proof from your local Sheriff’s Office that the Writ of Attachment has been entered into their local database is required.
 If you are a City or State Agency, the cost is $70.00.
-If you have an order or notice with a court date in addition to your enforceable document, there is an additional $40.00, or $20.00 Sheriff’s Fee required for the service of those documents.
+If you have an order or notice with a court date in addition to your writ, there is an additional $40.00, or $20.00 Sheriff’s Fee required for the service of those documents.

 Documents for service not properly issued or those with incorrect fees or incorrect payee on the check will be returned.